 L. van der Linden was supported by a grant ('allocation de recherche') from the French Ministry of Research (2012-2015), and S. Mathôt was supported by ERC grant 230313 attributed to Jonathan Grainger.
 We thank Sarah Moulay and Emmanuel Santune for collecting the data of Experiment 2.
+This work was presented at the 2013 European Conference on Eye Movements (ECEM 2013) that was held in Lund, Sweden.

 Appendix 1: Center-of-gravity calculation